halkyard/lh/turtle-objects.md

 *    read through the reset() documentation in the comments

 This is where python documentation is mastered, right there in the code.
-*    browse through turtle.py, locate other key yingyang functions and browse the documentation
+*    browse through turtle.py, locate other key yinyang functions and browse the documentation

 This is meant to be iterative, it will involve interacting with the `step`, `over` and `out` buttons in the debugger.
 Step through all the yingyang code and get a sense for how it is working.
 ```